-The retail measures make certain provisions - including those relating to directing retail development to serviced areas with a preference for large scale retail developments in town centres, reusing derelict and vacant sites, improving the public realm of urban centres and encouraging a pedestrian and cyclist friendly environment - that will contribute towards both sustainable development and beneficial effects upon sustainable mobility and the protection/management of all environmental components.
+The retail measures make certain provisions - including those relating to directing retail development to serviced areas with a preference for large scale retail developments in town centres, reusing derelict and vacant sites, improving the public realm of urban centres and encouraging a pedestrian and cyclist friendly environment - that will contribute towards both sustainable development and beneficial effects upon sustainable mobility and the protection/management of all environments.

 As the retail measures provide for new development, they present the potential for significant adverse environmental effects to arise with regard to all environmental components, if unmitigated.
-These effects would be mitigated by measures including those that have been integrated into the Plan (see Section 9).
+These effects to arise with regard to all environmental components and the potential for significant adverse environmental effects to arise with regard to all environmental components, if unmitigated. ects would be mitigated by measures including those that have been integrated into the Plan (see Section 9).